joagre/ratatoskr/ideas/r.md

 * The principle of least surprise has been a guiding factor in Satie's development.
 However, in Satie, everything is an expression; there are no statements (and consequently, no semicolons).
-Due to this designchoice, certain syntactic constructs might appear unorthodox, yet they embody a regular and consistent syntax.
+Due to this design choice, certain syntactic constructs might appear unorthodox, yet they embody a regular and consistent syntax.

 * The syntax of the D and Erlang programming languages has heavily